 The Best Multi-day Hikes Near

 Kyoto & Osaka

-Kyoto and Osaka are major destinations for expats, students, and travellers, but most of us don't own a car, so here's a list of the best day hikes accessible by public transport.
-This list is in no particular order as each hike offers something different, but it's worth noting that these hikes have been carefully selected because for many people, not all hikes are worth their time and effort.
-So read on, for this is not a generic top ten list!
-There are a lot of mountains in Kansai, so we'll update this page if new contenders are found, this list is showcasing our favourite Kansai hikes after exploring the region for many years.
+Kyoto and Osaka are major destinations for expats, students, and travellers, but most of us don't own a car, so here's a list of the best multi-day hikes accessible by public transport.
+There are a lot of mountains in Kansai, so we'll update this page if new contenders are found, this list is showcasing our favourite multi-day Kansai hikes after exploring the region for many years.

 Weather & Seasons

 Generally speaking, the best seasons for hiking are mid-spring, summer and autumn.
 These seasons offer the best scenery as the forests are full of life, with vibrant green landscapes during summer and colourful mountainsides during autumn.
 Winter can offer some beautiful snowy hiking, but often requires extra gear and knowledge.

 The Best Multi-day Hikes Near Kyoto & Osaka

 The Kumano Kodo trail is a famous and ancient pilgrimage route in the mountains of Wakayama, located south of Kyoto and Osaka.
 The trail is over 1000 years old and is said to have been used by all levels of society including Emperors and Warlords.
 The Nakahechi route is the most popular among pilgrims and features many beautiful shrines and temples, most notably the grand shrines called Kumano Hongu Taisha and the Kumano Nachi Taisha.
 It also features an ancient onsen town and many accommodation options in between the hiking trails, with regular busses connecting all the routes.